Persdre/EX-Graph/README.md

 ## Dataset Overview
 ETGraph dataset consists of several components:

-- `Twitter Graph`: Twitter accounts and their following relationships.
+- `X Graph`: X accounts and their following relationships.
 - `Ethereum Graph`: Ethereum addresses and their transaction records.
-- `Ethereum Graph with Twitter features`: A DGL graph contains Ethereum addresses and their transaction records, as well as Ethereum addresses features got from both Ethereum and matched-Twitter accounts, it is used for Ethereum link prediction task.
+- `Ethereum Graph with Twitter features`: A DGL graph contains Ethereum addresses and their transaction records, as well as Ethereum addresses features got from both Ethereum and matched-X accounts, it is used for Ethereum link prediction task.
 - `Wash-trading Addresses Detection Training Graph`: Training graph used for wash-trading addresses detection task.
 - `Wash-trading Addresses Detection Validation Graph`: Validation graph used for wash-trading addresses detection task.
 - `Wash-trading Addresses Detection Test Graph`: Test graph used for wash-trading addresses detection task.
 - `Matching Link Prediction Graph`: DGL graph used for matching link prediction task.
-- `ethreum_link_prediction`: Folder contains models to run Ethereum link prediction experiment and train, validation, test edge indices pickle files.
+- `ethereum_link_prediction`: Folder contains models to run Ethereum link prediction experiment and train, validation, test edge indices pickle files.
 - `wash_trading_address_detection`: Folder contains code of models to run wash trading address detection experiment.
 - `matching_link_prediction`: Folder contains models to run matching link prediction experiment and train, validation, test edge indices pickle files.
-- `twitter_matching.csv`: Twitter accounts and the Ethereum addresses matched with them.
+- `X_matching.csv`: Twitter accounts and the Ethereum addresses matched with them.
 We did anonymization operations so that you can see the twitter numerical id matching with Ethereum addresses without leaking any personal information.
 - `dune_wash_trade_tx.csv`: Wash-trading transactions downloaded from Dune.